The governors regularly visit the school to observe and monitor different aspects of school life.

 - How effectively does the school listen to the views of pupils and parents?

-These reports are samples from a wider collection of monitoring conducted by governors.
+These reports are samples from a wider collection of monitoring conducted by governors over time.
 They give you a flavour of some of their work to support the school.